iterative/dvc.org/static/docs/use-cases/multiple-data-scientists-on-a-single-machine.md

 ### Examples

-You and your colleagues can work in your own workspaces as usual and DVC will handle all your data in the most effective way possible.
+You and your colleagues can work in your own <abbr>workspaces</abbr> as usual and DVC will handle all your data in the most effective way possible.
 Let's say you are cleaning up the data:

 ```dvc
 $ dvc add raw